Updating this website, I stumbled upon these doll patterns, and decided to make them available again.

 The colors may run as you preshrink fabrics.
 The texture of the fabric may change, too.

-Almost anything can happen, particularly if you’ve bought a cotton by an unknown manufacturer, or a mixed-fiber fabric from the markdown bin.
+Almost anything can happen, particularly if you’ve bought cotton from an unknown manufacturer, or mixed-fiber fabric from the markdown bin.

 I use cold water the first time I wash a fabric.
-Some people also add a small amount of vinegar or salt to the water, to set the colors.
-Or you can use one of those disposable towels that absorb excess (“bleeding”) colors in the washing machine.
+Some people also add a small amount of vinegar or salt to the water to set the colors.

-Sometimes, texture changes can be remedied with plenty of steam ironing and starch or sizing.
+Sometimes, as I mentioned earlier, texture changes can be remedied with plenty of steam ironing and starch or sizing.

 However, some fabrics will never look the same as when they were new, which is why some dollmakers prefer not to prewash.